 Every 200 hours of operation, remove the spark plugs, inspect, clean, and reset the gap (or replace with new plugs).
 Before removing the spark plugs, clean the area around the base of the plugs to keep dirt and debris out of the engine.
 Clean spark plugs with a wire brush.
 DO NOT use an abrasive grit type cleaner.
-If the electrodes are burned short or pitted, replace plugs with Champion® type RC12YC (or equivalent).
+If the electrodes are burned short or pitted, replace plugs with Champion® type RC12YC [MT & MTEFI (or equivalent)] or RC14YC [MTL (or equivalent)].
 Check spark plug gap with a wire-type feeler gauge and set the gap at 0.030 in. (.76 mm).
 Reinstall and tighten to between 18 and 22 ft-lb (24.4 to 29.8 N·m).